 General Arrangements to Borrow (GAB)

-In an exceptional crisis and in the event of a shortage of funds, the General Agreements to Borrow (GAB) permit the International Monetary Fund (IMF) to borrow funds in the amount of SDR 17 billion from the Group of Ten (G10) countries according to a distribution key agreed upon in advance.
-However, the GAB can only be activated if agreement has not been reached under the New Arrangements to Borrow (NAB).
+In an exceptional crisis and in the event of a shortage of funds, the General Arrangements to Borrow (GAB) permit the International Monetary Fund (IMF) to borrow funds amounting to SDR 17 billion from the Group of Ten (G10) countries according to a distribution key agreed upon in advance.
+The GAB can only be activated if agreement has not been reached under the New Arrangements to Borrow (NAB).
 The IMF must be able to provide evidence for liquidity shortage and threats to the stability of the international monetary system.
-The National Bank is a participating institution in the GAB.
-Since 1997, the GAB have been supplemented by the NAB.
+The SNB participates in the GAB and the NAB (since 1997) on behalf of Switzerland.

 Guidelines on monetary policy instruments

-The term hyperinflation designates extremely high inflation.
-If the monthly inflation rate exceeds 50 percent, this is generally referred to as hyperinflation.
-This is equivalent to an annual inflation rate of 12 875 percent.
+The term hyperinflation designates an extremely high level of inflation, and is usually used when the monthly rate of inflation exceeds 50%.
+This corresponds to an annual inflation rate of 12875%.

 Important monetary policy data

-The interest rate is the return for making a sum of money available for a certain period.
+Interest is the return for making a sum of money available for a certain period.
 It is owed by the debtor to the creditor.
-The interest rate is expressed as a percentage of the sum made available (interest rate) and usually refers to a time period of one year.
-The interest rate evolves according to supply and demand in the money and capital markets.
-Its level, moreover, is influenced by the duration for which the money is made available and the financial standing (creditworthiness and solvency) of the debtor (interest rate structure).
+Interest is expressed as a percentage of the sum made available (interest rate) and usually refers to a time period of one year.
+The interest rate evolves according to supply and demand in the money market and capital markets.
+Its level is also influenced by the duration for which the money is made available and the financial standing (creditworthiness and solvency) of the debtor.

-An adjustment of the nominal interest rate (interest rate [nominal]) for the loss of purchasing power due to inflation leads to the real interest rate.
+An adjustment of the nominal interest rate for the loss of purchasing power due to inflation leads to the real interest rate.
 It is thus calculated as the difference between the nominal interest rate and the inflation rate.
-In other words, the real interest rate signifies the yield on investments adjusted for inflation or the borrowing costs adjusted for inflation respectively.
+In other words, the real interest rate is the return on investments adjusted for inflation or the borrowing costs adjusted for inflation respectively.